awused/screenshotter/README.md

 -------------------- | ----------
 SCREENSHOTTER_MODE | The mode used when calling screenshotter.
 SCREENSHOTTER_NAME | The name screenshotter determined for the application, including any format strings from overrides.
+SCREENSHOTTER_DIR | The directory name determined for the applications.
+For delegates this is the same as the name, for callbacks this reflects the output of any delegates but not whether it uses yearly/monthly directories.
 SCREENSHOTTER_WINDOWID | The Window ID of the Window used to determine the active process.
 SCREENSHOTTER_PID | The PID of the process that matched this Override.
 May not be present.
 SCREENSHOTTER_MOUSEX | The X coordinate of the cursor when the screenshot was taken.